-It is New Life for Churches' ministry to train people for Ephesians 4:11.
+It is our ministry to train people for Ephesians 4:11.
 If you read the earlier verses of chapter four, you see that Christ went to heaven, and as He went to heaven, he gave a gift to the church.
 That gift contained five parts.